Written by Silvana Lucido-Balestrieri19 Mar 2026

 VoIP vs Landline: Which is Better for Small Business?

-#1 Initial and recurring costs
+#1 Initial and Recurring Costs

-One of the biggest reasons why companies turn to VoIP is naturally the costs.
-When picking VoIP over traditional landlines, businesses can save up to as much as 75% on communication costs.
 How?
 When setting up a conventional landline infrastructure in your office, you will have to think about the costs of the installation, necessary hardware, system licenses, maintenance costs, and phone plan.
 But that’s just the start.

-PBX phone systems are where it really gets expensive – having to purchase compatible phone sets for 20 or 30 employees might make a visible dent in your budget.
 Business phone plans aren’t cheap either, and most of them charge extra for long-distance or international calls.
 Thus if you make regular overseas calls, the total cost of a landline will quickly rack up.

 Setting up a VoIP phone line in your office is far simpler.
 First, if you already have an internet connection there, it’s necessary to install a separate line unless the current plan and existing router are not able to handle regular VoIP calls.
 As for phones, any device with VoIP technology will work, but you can make calls from your desktop computer as well.